OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Many tools on a jailbroken device can be installed by using Cydia, which is the unofficial AppStore for iOS devices and allows you to manage repositories.
 In Cydia you should add (if not already done by default) the following repositories by navigating to Sources -> Edit, then clicking "Add" in the top left:

-- One of the most popular repositories is BigBoss, which contains various packages, such as the BigBoss Recommended Tools package: <http://apt.thebigboss.org/repofiles/cydia/>.
+- <http://apt.thebigboss.org/repofiles/cydia/>: One of the most popular repositories is BigBoss, which contains various packages, such as the BigBoss Recommended Tools package.
-- You may also want to add the HackYouriPhone repository to get the AppSync package <http://repo.hackyouriphone.org>
+- <http://repo.hackyouriphone.org>: Add the HackYouriPhone repository to get the AppSync package.
-- You can also easily install Frida by adding the following repository to Cydia <https://build.frida.re>
+- <https://build.frida.re>: Install Frida by adding the repository to Cydia.
-- The Needle agent, has its own repository as well and should be added: <http://mobiletools.mwrinfosecurity.com/cydia/>
+- <http://mobiletools.mwrinfosecurity.com/cydia/>: The Needle agent, has its own repository as well and should be added.
-- When you need to manage your jailbreak on iOS 11, the Chariz repository can help.
-You can find it at <https://repo.chariz.io>
+- <https://repo.chariz.io>: Useful when managing your jailbreak on iOS 11.
-- Another repository, with quiet a few good tools, is Elucubratus, which gets installed when you install Cydia on iOS 12 using Unc0ver: <https://apt.bingner.com/>
+- <https://apt.bingner.com/>: Another repository, with quiet a few good tools, is Elucubratus, which gets installed when you install Cydia on iOS 12 using Unc0ver.
-- For Needle you should consider adding the Coolstar repo, to install Darwin CC Tools: <https://coolstar.org/publicrepo/>
+- <https://coolstar.org/publicrepo/>: For Needle you should consider adding the Coolstar repo, to install Darwin CC Tools.

 > In case you are using the Sileo App Store, please keep in mind that the Sileo Compatibility Layer shares your sources between Cydia and Sileo, however, Cydia is unable to remove sources added in Sileo, and [Sileo is unable to remove sources added in Cydia](https://www.idownloadblog.com/2019/01/11/install-sileo-package-manager-on-unc0ver-jailbreak/ "You can now install the Sileo package manager on the unc0ver jailbreak").
 Keep this in mind when you’re trying to remove sources.